jwworth/til/rails/fields-for-exclude-id.md

 <% end %>
 ```

-This this option, no hidden ID will be inserted into the fields.
+With this option, no hidden ID will be inserted into the fields.

 [fields_for](https://guides.rubyonrails.org/form_helpers.html#understanding-parameter-naming-conventions-the-fields-for-helper)